 Whether it’s internal politics, limited resources, or just old-school thinking, not having a customer focused organization may be costing you money and market share.

-Research tells us 89% of consumers switched to competing brands due to poor service.
-But having a customer-centric company is not just about customer service (or marketing).
+Research tells us the estimated cost of customers switching due to poor service is $1.6 trillion.
+That’s a lot of bread to leave on the table!
+Having a customer-centric company is not just about sales and marketing.
 It’s a mindset that should drive your company culture at every level, so every decision, process, and interaction is aligned with what matters most to your customers.
 Happier customers help generate a happier workforce — giving you two powerful keys for boosting your bottom line.